-As mentioned previously, you can increase or decrease the amount of light that passes through to your camera based on the size of the lens aperture.
+As mentioned previously, you can increase or decrease the volume of light that passes through to your camera based on the size of the lens aperture.

 This can have a direct affect on your exposure if the aperture is too large or too small.
 That is if all else is equal, and you're not adjusting your ISO and/or Shutter Speed.
 Let's keep it simple and focus on the lens aperture for now.

-A perfect (or balanced) exposure is when the image is rich in details in both the highlights and shadows.
+A perfect (or balanced) exposure is when the photograph is rich in details in both the highlights and shadows.

 If you overexpose the image, you'll lose details in the highlights.
-The opposite happens with an underexposed image.
+The opposite happens with an underexposed picture.
 All the details in the shadows are lost.